cscorley/dissertation/chapters/4_proposed/2_dit.md

 ![Developer identification using changesets\label{fig:changeset-triage}](figures/changeset-triage.pdf)

-The changeset topic modeling approach requires two types of document
+The changeset approach requires two types of document extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer used in those changesets.
+The left side of Figure
-extraction: one for the every changeset in the source code history and a developer profile of the words each individual developer changed in those changesets.
-The left side of Figure \ref{fig:changeset-triage} illustrates the dual-document extraction approach.
+\ref{fig:changeset-triage} illustrates the dual-document extraction approach.

 The document extraction process for the changesets remains the same as covered in Section \ref{flt-approach}.
 The document extraction process for the